-This year my youngest son and I have embarked on an adventure together–homeschooling kindergarten.
+This year my youngest son and I have embarked on an adventure together– to homeschool kindergarten.
 I brought my older two boys home from public school after preschool, so this year is my first year to homeschool kindergarten.

 I was really worried at first.
 Worried my son would miss out on “going to school”, worried that I wouldn’t be able to teach him.